Which of the following gases is not considered a greenhouse gas? | Channels for Pearson+

 1

-Understand the concept of a greenhouse gas: Greenhouse gases are those that can absorb and emit infrared radiation, leading to the greenhouse effect, which warms the Earth's atmosphere.
+Understand the concept of greenhouse gases: Greenhouse gases are those that can absorb and emit infrared radiation, leading to the greenhouse effect, which warms the Earth's atmosphere.

-Identify the common greenhouse gases: Methane (CH4), Carbon dioxide (CO2), and Water vapor (H2O) are well-known greenhouse gases because they have the ability to trap heat in the atmosphere.
+Identify common greenhouse gases: Carbon dioxide (CO2), nitrous oxide (N2O), and methane (CH4) are well-known greenhouse gases because they have the ability to trap heat in the atmosphere.

-Consider the properties of Nitrogen (N2): Nitrogen makes up a large portion of the Earth's atmosphere but does not have the ability to absorb and emit infrared radiation effectively, thus it is not considered a greenhouse gas.
+Consider the properties of helium (He): Helium is a noble gas with a very stable electron configuration, making it chemically inert and unable to absorb infrared radiation effectively.

-Conclude which gas is not a greenhouse gas: Based on the properties and effects of these gases, Nitrogen (N2) is not considered a greenhouse gas.
+Conclude which gas is not a greenhouse gas: Based on the properties and behavior of these gases, helium (He) is not considered a greenhouse gas.

 Watch next